nice-game-hints/deponia-doomsday/06-fair/index.md

 The roller coaster operator has died and the door is licked up.
 I mean locked up.

 Gumball machine needs change

+BOWLING BALL
+It can be decorated with chewing gum and water paints.
+It looks like goal!